A road trip from Mount Rushmore to Yellowstone National Park takes you between two of the most stunning locations in the United States.

 It also avoids the risk of any roads or parts of the park being closed off, both of which are very likely due to the harsh weathers and remote location of this part of the country.

+Known for its distinctive boxwork formations, Wind Cave is one of the longest caves in the world.
 The name comes from the wind that occurs in the cave as air pressure changes.
 Meanwhile, the section of Wind Cave National Park located above ground features sprawling forests and prairies that are home to animals like bison, cougars, elk, ferrets, and prairie dogs.

-Depicting 4 former presidents, George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln, it stands 60 foot high and represents the birth, growth, development, and preservation of America.
+Constructed between 1927 and 1941, Mount Rushmore National Monument is one of the most iconic landmarks in the United States.
+Depicting 4 former presidents, George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln, it stands 60 feet high and represents the birth, growth, development, and preservation of America.

+A memorial to the legendary Lakota war chief Crazy Horse, this under-construction memorial will be the second-tallest statue in the world upon competition.
 Designed as the Native American alternative to Mount Rushmore, its head will be almost 50% larger than those of the former presidents.

 An incredible drive-through wildlife park, where you can see the wildlife of South Dakota up close.
 Black bears, buffalo, elk, mountain lions, reindeer, and a whole host of other animals and birds roam freely throughout the park.